-On Thursday, Thailand's National Anti-Corruption Commission heard negligence charges against the embattled prime minister.
-She did not attend the hearing, but instead sent a legal representative.
+Thailand's National Anti-Corruption Commission will hear negligence charges Thursday against the country's embattled prime minister.

 Outside the commission, one of her lawyers, Norawit Laolang, defended the rice-buying program.

-"Prime Minister [Yingluck] is willing to cooperate with the National Anti-Corruption Commission.
+"Prime Minister (Yingluck) is willing to cooperate with the National Anti-Corruption Commission.
 She is willing to give information and evidences to the NACC because the PM is confident in her honesty.
-The rice-pledging scheme has benefited the farmers," said Norawit.
+The rice-pledging scheme has benefited the farmers."

-Hundreds of her supporters gathered outside the agency, threatening to block commissioners from entering and forcing the hearing to be held elsewhere.
+Hundreds of her supporters gathered outside the agency, threatening to block commissioners from entering and setting up a potential conflict.

 If found guilty, the prime minister could face an impeachment vote, a five-year ban from politics, or even criminal charges.